PaddlePaddle/models/fluid/text_matching_on_quora/README.md

 ### a brief review of the Quora Question Pair (QQP) Task

-[Quora Pair Dataset](https://data.quora.com/First-Quora-Dataset-Release-Question-Pairs) is a dataset of 400,000 question pairs from the [Quora forum](https://www.quora.com/), where people raise questions for the others to answer.
-Each sample in the dataset consists of two English questions and a label represent whether the two questions are duplicate.
+The [Quora Question Pair](https://data.quora.com/First-Quora-Dataset-Release-Question-Pairs) dataset contains 400,000 question pairs from [Quora](https://www.quora.com/), where people ask and answer questions related to specific areas.
+Each sample in the dataset consists of two questions (both English) and a label that represents whether the questions are duplicate.
 The dataset is well annotated by human.

-Below are two samples of the dataset.
-The last clolmn indicates whether the two questions are duplicate (1) or not(0).
+Below are two samples from the dataset.
+The last column indicates whether the two questions are duplicate (1) or not (0).

 |id | qid1 | qid2| question1| question2| is_duplicate
 |:---:|:---:|:---:|:---:|:---:|:---:|
 |0 |1 |2 |What is the step by step guide to invest in share market in india? |What is the step by step guide to invest in share market? |0|
 |1 |3 |4 |What is the story of Kohinoor (Koh-i-Noor) Diamond? | What would happen if the Indian government stole the Kohinoor (Koh-i-Noor) diamond back? |0|

- A [kaggle competition](https://www.kaggle.com/c/quora-question-pairs#description) is held base on this dataset in 2017.
-The kaggler is able to reach the train_data(with label) and the test_data(without label), and is requested to make predictions on the test_data.
-The predictions are evaluated by the log-likelihood loss on the test_data.
+ A [kaggle competition](https://www.kaggle.com/c/quora-question-pairs#description) was held based on this dataset in 2017.
+The kagglers were given a training dataset (with labels), and requested to make predictions on a test dataset (without labels).
+The predictions were evaluated by the log-likelihood loss on the test data.

-The kaggle competition has inspired lots of effective work.
-However, most of the models are rule-based, thus are hard to transfer to new tasks.
-Researchers keep seeking for more general models that works well on this task and the other NLP(Natual Language Processing) tasks.
+The kaggle competition has inspired much effective work.
+However, most of these models are rule-based and difficult to be transferred to new tasks.
+Researchers are seeking for more general models that work well on this task and other natual language processing (NLP) tasks.

-[Wang et al.](https://arxiv.org/abs/1702.03814) proposed the BIMPM(Bilateral Multi-Perspective Matching) model based on the Quora Question Pair dataset.
-They splited the original dataset to [3 part](https://drive.google.com/file/d/0B0PlTAo--BnaQWlsZl9FZ3l1c28/view?usp=sharing): train.tsv(384,348 samples), dev.tsv(10,000 samples) and test.tsv(10,000 samples).
-The class distribution in train.tsv is unbalanced(37% positive, 63% negative).
-But the class distribution in dev.tsv and test.tsv is balanced(50% positive and 50% negetive).
-We follow this split in our experiments.
+[Wang _et al._](https://arxiv.org/abs/1702.03814) proposed a bilateral multi-perspective matching (BIMPM) model based on the Quora Question Pair dataset.
+They splitted the original dataset to [3 parts](https://drive.google.com/file/d/0B0PlTAo--BnaQWlsZl9FZ3l1c28/view?usp=sharing): _train.tsv_ (384,348 samples), _dev.tsv_ (10,000 samples) and _test.tsv_ (10,000 samples).
+The class distribution of _train.tsv_ is unbalanced (37% positive and 63% negative), while those of _dev.tsv_ and _test.tsv_ are balanced(50% positive and 50% negetive).
+We used the same splitting method in our experiments.

 ### Our Work

-Based on the Quora Question Pair Dataset, we will implement some classic models in the area of the NLU(Neraul Lanuage Understanding).
-The prediction results will be evaluated by accuracy on the test.tsv, like [Wang et al.](https://arxiv.org/abs/1702.03814).
+Based on the Quora Question Pair Dataset, we implemented some classic models in the area of neural language understanding (NLU).
+The accuracy of prediction results are evaluated on the _test.tsv_ from [Wang _et al._](https://arxiv.org/abs/1702.03814).

 ## Environment Preparation

 ### Install Fluid release 1.0

-You can follow the fluid's [official document](http://www.paddlepaddle.org/documentation/docs/en/1.0/build_and_install/pip_install_en.html) to install the fluid.
+Please follow the [official document](http://www.paddlepaddle.org/documentation/docs/en/1.0/build_and_install/pip_install_en.html) install the Fluid deep learning framework.

-[Attention] You are supposed to install python and pip before installing fluid

 #### cpu version